How To Fix Missing A Temporary Folder Error In WordPress

 • Save the “wp-config.php” file.

-• Now go back to the “public_html” folder and open the “wp-content” folder.
+• Now go back to the “public_html” directory and open the “wp-content” folder.

 • Click the “+ Folder” to create a new folder.